Night Shift · Chapter 5

 Chapter 5: The Protocol

 The protocol was a book.
-Not a metaphor for a book — an actual book, a physical object, spiral-bound, eleven inches by eight and a half inches, printed on card stock heavy enough to survive six years of use, the cover laminated, the pages tabbed with color-coded dividers: red for cardiac, blue for respiratory, green for trauma, yellow for obstetric, orange for pediatric, white for the general medical complaints that did not fit the other categories.
-The book was the Emergency Medical Dispatch protocol — the EMD, the system developed in the 1970s by Dr. Jeff Clawson in Salt Lake City and refined over decades of research and field testing and statistical analysis until the system became the standard, the national standard, the protocol used by dispatch centers across the country, the protocol that Memphis adopted in 2004 and that Delia had learned in 2020 during the six months of classroom training that preceded the six months of supervised dispatch that preceded the headset, alone, at Console 7, with the city calling.
+Not a metaphor for a book — an actual book, spiral-bound, eleven inches by eight and a half inches, printed on card stock heavy enough to survive six years of use, the cover laminated, the pages tabbed with color-coded dividers: red for cardiac, blue for respiratory, green for trauma, yellow for obstetric, orange for pediatric, white for the general medical complaints that did not fit the other categories.
+The book was the Emergency Medical Dispatch protocol — the EMD, the system Memphis adopted in 2004 and that Delia had learned in 2020 during the six months of classroom training that preceded the six months of supervised dispatch that preceded the headset, alone, at Console 7, with the city calling.

 The book sat on the desk to the left of the keyboard, within reach but rarely opened, because the protocol was not in the book anymore, not for Delia, not after six years.
 The protocol was in her, the way scales are in a pianist's hands, the way routes are in a driver's body, the way the multiplication tables are in a child's mind after enough repetition — the information had migrated from the page to the person, from the external reference to the internal knowledge, and the knowledge was not memory in the traditional sense but was something deeper, something procedural, something that lived in the place where thought and action merge, where the question and the response occur simultaneously, where the dispatcher hears "not breathing" and the hands are already moving to the keyboard and the voice is already saying "I'm going to help you.
 I need you to listen carefully" before the conscious mind has processed the information, the processing happening below consciousness, in the trained space, in the protocol space.

 The protocol was a decision tree.
-Each call type — cardiac arrest, choking, drowning, allergic reaction, hemorrhage, seizure, overdose, childbirth, fall, assault, burn, animal bite, eye injury, headache, abdominal pain — each call type had a tree, and the tree began with a trunk and branched into limbs and the limbs branched into smaller limbs and each branch was a question and each answer led to the next question and the questions led to a determinant code and the determinant code led to a response level and the response level determined what was sent: how many units, what type of units, at what speed, with what equipment.
-The tree was the logic.
-The tree replaced the dispatcher's judgment with the protocol's judgment, and the replacement was the point, was the design, was the genius of the system, because human judgment in crisis is unreliable — human judgment is affected by emotion, by fatigue, by bias, by the particular circumstances of the individual human making the judgment — and the protocol removed the individual, removed the variation, removed the possibility that Dispatcher A would make a different decision than Dispatcher B given the same information, because Dispatcher A and Dispatcher B were following the same tree, asking the same questions, reaching the same determinant code, dispatching the same response.
+Each call type — cardiac arrest, choking, drowning, allergic reaction, hemorrhage, seizure, overdose, childbirth, fall, assault, burn, animal bite, eye injury, headache, abdominal pain — had a tree.
+Each branch was a question.
+Each answer led to the next question, then to a determinant code, then to a response level: how many units, what type, at what speed, with what equipment.
+The tree replaced the dispatcher's judgment with the protocol's judgment, and the replacement was the point.
+Human judgment in crisis is unreliable.
+It bends under emotion, fatigue, bias, and the circumstances of the individual human making the judgment.
+The protocol removed the variation.

 The removal of judgment was not the removal of the human.
 This distinction was essential.
 This distinction was what the training emphasized, what the instructors — veteran dispatchers who had earned the right to teach by surviving the headset for enough years — what the instructors said in the classroom during the months of preparation: "The protocol tells you what to say.
 It does not tell you how to say it.
 The what is the system's.
 The how is yours."
 The how was the voice.
 The how was the tone, the pace, the inflection, the warmth, the steadiness, the particular quality of a human voice communicating instructions to another human in a moment of crisis, the quality that no protocol could standardize because the quality was not information but connection, was not data but humanity, was the thing that traveled through the phone line alongside the words, the thing that the caller heard beneath the words, the thing that said: I am here, I am a person, I am calm, and my calm is for you.